 Are blackout tattoos a form of cultural appropriation?

 I have 8 university degrees and one of them is a bachelor of cultural sociology.
-As someone with a degree in cultural sociology and a blackout sleeve I can say that no, blackout tattoos are not a form of cultural appropriation.
+As someone with a degree in cultural sociology and a blackout sleeve, I can say that no, blackout tattoos are not a form of cultural appropriation.

 Are blackout tattoos more difficult to remove?

 Blackout tattoos are not more difficult or more expensive to remove.
 The only FDA approved method of tattoo removal is laser removal.
 And black is one of the easiest colors for laser removal technologies to break down and remove.
+The main determining factor for most tattoos will be the size and placement.

 Why did Ronnie Radke get a blackout?